 Special Information about Non-degree seeking students and satisfactory academic progress:

 Non-degree seeking students are subject to a requirement of satisfactory academic progress: Non-degree seeking students must demonstrate satisfactory academic progress each semester by maintaining at least a 3.0 GPA as calculated over the preceding 2 semesters of enrollment as a non-degree seeking student.
-Students who do not meet this requirement will no longer be eligible for enrollment.
+Students who do not meet this requirement will no longer be eligible for enrollment and will not be eligible for re-admission.